 Three Cheyenne men wearing ceremonial clothing and holding rifles, greeting a Euro-American man in a suit and his interpreter in front of a building.

-Do you know where the “mystery sketch” comes from?
+Do you know where the “mystery sketch” (entitled Claribel) comes from?
 It’s from an illustrated book by an author even older than Rachmaninoff.
-In fact, the book’s author passed away the same year that Rachmaninoff first performed this piece.
+In fact, the book’s author (from the Victorian period) passed away the same year (1892) that Rachmaninoff first performed

-Even some old objects have been reported by some people to be haunted.
-This one isn’t.
+Some old objects have been reported by some people to be haunted.
+This book isn’t.
+It’s just inspiring.